Turkey Energy Information

 CO2 Fuel Combustion/CO2 Emissions

-Turkey has not yet submitted its Nationally Determined Contribution (NDC).
-Its INDC, submitted in 2015, set the objective of reducing GHG emissions by 21% in 2030 compared with a BAU scenario.
+Turkey has not yet submitted its NDC.
+Its INDC (2015) set the objective of reducing GHG emissions by 21% in 2030 compared with a BAU scenario.
 This objective corresponds to a 116% increase from 2012 levels.

 Graph: CO2-ENERGY EMISSIONS (MtCO2)